m00n-die/AirBnB_clone_v2/README.md

 [![CodeStyle](https://github.com/B3zaleel/AirBnB_clone_v2/actions/workflows/codestyle.yml/badge.svg)](https://github.com/B3zaleel/AirBnB_clone_v2/actions/workflows/codestyle.yml)
 ![Latest commit](https://img.shields.io/github/last-commit/B3zaleel/AirBnB_clone_v2/master?style=round-square)

+## Authors
+Check the AUTHORS file for information on AuTHORS and contributors to this Repository

 ## Description

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.